viamrobotics/docs/docs/product-overviews/extending-viam/_index.md

 ---

-Viam's [Robot Development Kit (RDK)](/product-overviews/rdk/) provides support for a variety of resources:
+Viam's [Robot Development Kit (RDK)](/product-overviews/rdk/) provides built-in support for a variety of resources:

-- Standard hardware [components](/components) and component models.
+- Various hardware [components](/components) and component models.
 - High-level functionality exposed as [services](/services).

 Many robots can be composed entirely of these resources.